 Shared Stores

 By default, stores live with the component that creates them.
-This is the right default — no stale cache, no global state to manage, simple data lifetime.
+This is the right default: no stale cache, no global state to manage, simple data lifetime.
+When multiple components need the same data, the recommended approach is to lift the store up and pass it down.

-useSharedRemoteData solves this with name-based deduplication.
-Two components that call useSharedRemoteData("currentUser", fetchUser) share the same store.
+useSharedRemoteData is for cases where prop-passing isn't practical, typically when deeply nested or unrelated components need the same data without a common parent in reach.
+It uses name-based deduplication: two components that call useSharedRemoteData("currentUser", fetchUser) share the same store.
 One fetch, shared state, no prop-drilling.

 Setup